Age-related Macular Degeneration (AMD)

 Difficulty seeing in the dark or in low-light environments is one of the earliest signs of AMD.
 The AdaptDx® dark adaptometer measures how long it takes for your eyes to adjust to darkened environments.
 The test takes just 10 minutes to complete, and in many cases, the cost can be billed to your insurance provider.
 If you’re having difficulty seeing in the dark, ask your eye doctor if the AdaptDx® test is right for you.

 Optomap® uses special scanning technology to capture a detailed image of your retina.
 With Optomap® technology, your eye doctor can see as much of the retina as possible, including the peripheral areas where the first signs of AMD are most likely to occur.
 Plus, Optomap® provides cross-sectional images of the important structures of your retina, making it possible for your doctor to see the subtlest, earliest changes associated with AMD.
 The scan takes less than a second, and it’s completely noninvasive.

-At Dr. David Epp, we want all our patients to enjoy the best possible vision at every age.
-To learn more about AMD screening in Sayre and Shamrock or to schedule an eye exam, give us a call or book your appointment online.
+At the offices of Dr. David Epp, we want all our patients to enjoy the best possible vision at every age.
+To learn more about AMD screening, give us a call or book your appointment online.